microbincorp/docs.engineering.microbincorp.com/docs/hardware/sbc/api.md

 Configures DHCP settings for the ESP32-C6 module.

-This function enables or disables DHCP for the specified WiFi mode (Station, SoftAP, or both) using an AT command.
+This function enables or disables DHCP for the specified WiFi mode (Station, SoftAP, or both).

 #### Parameters